cadenzaflow/cadenzaflow-docs-static/get-started/content/spring-boot/project-setup.md

 Now you can perform the first build.
 Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`.

-Our first Camunda Spring Boot application is ready now.
+Our first CadenzaFlow Spring Boot application is ready now.
 As a result of the build, you will have a JAR-file in your `target` folder.
-This JAR is a Spring Boot application, which embeds inside Tomcat as a web container, Camunda engine and Camunda Web applications resources.
+This JAR is a Spring Boot application, which embeds inside Tomcat as a web container, CadenzaFlow engine and CadenzaFlow Web applications resources.
-When started, it will use an in-memory H2 database for Camunda Engine needs.
+When started, it will use an in-memory H2 database for CadenzaFlow Engine needs.

 You can run the application by right-clicking on the `WebappExampleProcessApplication` class and selecting `Run as / Java application`.
 Wait until you see a similar line in the console:
 ```text
 Started WebappExampleProcessApplication in 10.584 seconds
 ```
-Then go to [http://localhost:8080/](http://localhost:8080/) in your browser and enjoy the Camunda webapps.
+Then go to [http://localhost:8080/](http://localhost:8080/) in your browser and enjoy the CadenzaFlow webapps.

 Another way to run the app is to simply run the JAR-file with a `java -jar` command.

-{{< get-tag repo="camunda-get-started-spring-boot" tag="Step-1" >}}
+{{< get-tag repo="cadenzaflow-get-started-spring-boot" tag="Step-1" >}}